 All children have access to a wide range of maths games and activities.
-We provide useful leaflets for parents to explain half termly KIRFS (Key Instant Recall Facts) with links to useful websites to support the children's learning in mathematics.
-These are available on our Maths page of our school website.
+We provide leaflets for parents with links to useful websites to support the children's learning in mathematics.
+These are available on the Maths page of our school website.